 Encounters with camel crickets are common.
 In North America and Europe, camel crickets have long been noted in basements and cellars.
 Among the earliest examples of cave art is a carving of what appears to be a camel cricket on a bison bone.
 Clearly the relationship between humans and camel crickets is ancient.
-But these animals are far more likely to be encountered by citizens than they are, it seems, to be studied by scientists.
-As a result, while camel crickets are often noted in houses, their biology is not well documented.
+However, But these animals are far more likely to be encountered by citizens than they are, it seems, to be studied by scientists.
+As a result, while camel crickets are often observed as household visitors noted in houses, their biology is not well documented.

 Camel crickets (Rhaphidophoridae) are a moderately diverse family of Orthoptera (the order of katydids, crickets and grasshoppers), represented by ca. 150 species (23 genera) across North America (Arnett 2000) and xxx species in the world.
 In North America, several species in the large genus Ceuthophilus (C. brevipes, C. agassizii, C. latens, and C. maculatus) have been reported as common or occasional inhabitants of human dwellings, particularly in cellars and basements (Vickery & Kevan 1983).